ywanyi/devdocs/ext-best-practices/admin/placement-and-design.md

 ### Standard Connector

-These extensions provide additional {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} over Magento's existing API and is responsible for providing settings between Magento and another system.
+These extensions provide additional [API](https://glossary.magento.com/api) over Magento's existing API and is responsible for providing settings between Magento and another system.

 **Placement**

-All required settings for this connector type should appear in the **Stores > Settings > Configuration** section.
+All required settings for this connector type should appear in the **Stores** > **Settings** > **Configuration** section.
 The actual listings for these extension settings should appear after all of Magento's listed settings.
 All the setting details and configurations should appear in the section to the right.

 ![Connector settings placement]({{ site.baseurl }}/common/images/ext-best-practices/connector-settings-placement.png)